-I had said yes.
-I was excited and also unsure if I had anything to say.
+I was excited about the yes and also unsure if I had anything to say.

-I started preparing for YouLEAD (the pre-conference to Living Proof Live, get tickets for Calgary HERE) trusting that God did.
-I was keenly aware that without the Holy Spirit’s intervention, my words alone would fall flat.
+I started preparing for YouLEAD trusting that God did.
+I was keenly aware that without the Holy Spirit’s intervention, my words would fall flat.

 After the first day of the conference, the breakout session leaders were invited to join the YouLEAD team for dinner.
 Someone casually mentioned we would be meeting up with the Living Proof Live team.